-I watch the news and the clips in horror of what’s going on in Iran right now after the elections.
+I watch the news and the clips in horror of what’s going on in Iran right now.
 I am also filled with sorrow at the way the Iranian Baha’is, the largest religious minority group, are being treated.
 It is sad to see a nation so rich in culture and history resort to the state that it is in today.

 Even though my heritage is Persian, I only lived there for a couple of years in my young childhood so I don’t remember very much at all.
 My family left Iran when I was 5 as a result of the persecution of the Baha’is there.
 My father found a job in Kenya so we were lucky to leave before the revolution began.
 Obviously it was difficult for my family to uproot themselves from their country of origin but because my father was denied a job in Tehran solely for belonging to the Baha’i community, he knew it was time to leave.

 I often wonder what my life would have been like if we had stayed in Iran.
-I imagine myself wearing a chador over my head and fully cloaked in dark material covering my whole body everyday because of the regulations that exist.
+I would be obliged to wear a chador over my head and be fully cloaked in dark material covering my whole body everyday because of the regulations that exist.
 I would be a different person and no doubt I would never have been able to develop my music.
 Since the revolution in 1979, dancing and some types of music are considered illegal by the government.
 Female singers are not allowed to have any concerts or other similar activities in Iran.
 I shudder to think that I would not have been allowed to sing at all!
 Not a day goes by that I don’t sing – it’s a part of who I am and brings so much joy to my life.